Sound Level Meter Apps for SmartPhones

 The graphics are colorful and attractive, and the apps use

-uncalibrated results.
-It is even more dangerous when the readings occasionally
+scientific-sounding terms, but they can produce inaccurate and uncalibrated results that will not convince anyone.
+It is even more dangerous when the readings sometimes

 approach the correct value, creating a false sense of security.